ttheseus/driver_assistant_ai/README.md

 # Currently
-training the model
-creating UI
+Training the model & creating UI

 # Tools
 *subject to change